BoD/android-contentprovider-generator/README.md

 			"enumValues": [
 				"MALE",
 				"FEMALE",
-				{"OTHER": "Value to use when neither male nor female"}, ],
+				{"OTHER": "Value to use when neither male nor female"}
+			],
-			"nullable": false,
+			"nullable": false
 		},
 	],